 - Licensed Mental health counselor (LMHC)- has graduated from college and graduate school and is a licensed therapist who has special advanced training in counseling.
 Mental health counselors are often individual therapists or marriage and family counselors.

 What will happen when I decide to talk with a counselor?

 What should I expect from counseling?

 When you start talking with a counselor you should expect to meet with one person who will get to know you pretty well.
 Sometimes you will talk about serious things and sometimes less important things: this is how you begin to build a relationship with your counselor.
-Most counselors understand that it takes a lot of courage to go into counseling and often takes time to get used to talking and sharing in counseling!
-It’s hard to tell on the first session if you feel comfortable enough with your counselor to talk about things that are important to you.
+Most counselors understand that it takes a lot of courage to go into counseling and often takes time to get used to talking and sharing with a counselor!
+It can be hard to tell on the first session if you feel comfortable enough with your counselor to talk about things that are important to you.
 Try to give the counselor a chance.
 If after a few visits you still don’t feel okay about talking with the counselor, you should tell the person who referred you to your therapist.
 Most likely you will have a chance to choose another counselor.
 This is fine!
-It might take a few tries to find a counselor that you like, but don’t give up.
 Since you will be talking about sensitive issues, you deserve to feel totally safe and comfortable with the counselor you choose.

 What kinds of questions will the therapist/counselor ask me?